June 9, 2015

 If you have not planted hostas before or have doubt about doing it, stop by and I'll give a demo.
 On any given day there are usually potted hostas at the entrance to the display garden waiting to be planted.
 We are always here to help you grow your green thumb too!
 Come visit!

 Writing from a very wet, foggy, rainy flower farm this morning.
 Stop by for a visit.
 I am probably working in the office until the rain slows some.

 The Vermont Gardener

-On Facebook as Vermont Flower Farm and Gardens and also as my personal page, George Africa.
-Lots of pictures on each.
+On Facebook as Vermont Flower Farm and Gardens and also as George Africa